Key takeaways

 - Credit union loans: Installment loans offered by credit unions have lower interest rates and more flexible terms.

-- Cash advance loans: A type of short-term loan for bad credit that lets you access earned wages before payday.
+- Temporary balance boost loans: A type of that lets you access earned wages before payday.

-Choosing the right type of $700 loan depends on your ability to repay, credit score, and the urgency of your financial needs.
-New cash advance apps are incredibly convenient as they typically only want bank account and employment information, not your credit score.
-They are less expensive than payday loans, but you can’t always advance $700.
+Choosing the right type of $700 loan depends on your ability to repay, credit score, and the urgency of your financial needs. are incredibly convenient as they typically only want bank account and employment information, not your credit score.
+They are less expensive than short-term loan due on your next paydays, but you can’t always advance $700.

 The best place to start is with your local credit union.
 Ask about their personal loans or Payday Alternative Loans (PALs).
 PALs don’t always require a credit check.
 If you are not a member of a credit union and do not want to join, you can go online.
-A lot of online lenders work with bad credit borrowers and have fast approval.
+A lot of online lenders work with less than ideal credit borrowers and have fast approval.

 Eligibility criteria for $700 loan on the same day